Andrew1013-development/spam_machine/README.md

 Version 2:
 - Added "developer mode", which can be triggered by typing "elando" into the command line interface (CLI) while executing the .py source code file.

+Version 1 to 1.2 :
+Changelog lost (version 1.0 in GitHub was version 3 of the project in motion offline)